Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 can join directly in your web browser (link above) or using a client such as Element (formerly Riot.im) using [this link](https://matrix.to/#/#AXIALunarValidatorLounge:axiasolar.builders).

-### How Many KSM Do I Need?
+### How Many LUNAR Do I Need?

 You can have a rough estimate on that by using the methods listed [here](../../general/faq.md#What-is-the-minimum-stake-necessary-to-be-elected-as-an-active-validator-?).
 Validators are elected based on [Phragmén's algorithm](../../learn/learn-phragmen.md).
 To be elected into the set, you need a minimum stake behind your validator.
 This stake can come from yourself or from [nominators](../../learn/learn-nominator.md).
-This means that as a minimum, you will need enough KSM to set up Stash and Controller [accounts](../../learn/learn-keys.md) with the existential deposit, plus a little extra for transaction fees.
+This means that as a minimum, you will need enough LUNAR to set up Stash and Controller [accounts](../../learn/learn-keys.md) with the existential deposit, plus a little extra for transaction fees.
 The rest can come from nominators.

-**Warning:** Any KSM that you stake for your validator is liable to be slashed, meaning that an insecure or improper setup may result in loss of KSM tokens!
-If you are not confident in your ability to run a validator node, it is recommended to nominate your KSM to a trusted validator node instead.
+**Warning:** Any LUNAR that you stake for your validator is liable to be slashed, meaning that an insecure or improper setup may result in loss of LUNAR tokens!
+If you are not confident in your ability to run a validator node, it is recommended to nominate your LUNAR to a trusted validator node instead.

 ## Initial Set-up